cianfara/CS1XA3/README.md

 > Creats a log of all files with the #todo tag

-> Checkes haskell files for erros and stores results in a log
+> Checkes haskell files for errors and stores results in a log

 # -----------HELP----------
 The below flags can be included in any order as the first argument (Unless noted)

---help -> Display in script help file
+help -> Display in script help file

 u -> Update tracking